-ESMA sought to clarify the meaning of "conclusion" in its Guidelines of May 2019 but conclusively resolved the question in its final Guidelines and Final Report of January 2020, in which it expressly excluded the EU branches of third-country entities from SFTR reporting obligations where SFTs are booked with the non-EU head office (p.16, para.63; p.19, para.63 and pp.32-33, paras.137-144).
-It says that this approach is based on a broader interpretation of "conclusion" and is seen as more consistent with EMIR, focuses on risk rather than the activities of individuals and overcomes numerous practicable reporting difficulties.8
+ESMA sought to clarify the meaning of "conclusion" in its Guidelines of May 2019 but conclusively resolved the question in its final Guidelines and Final Report of January 2020, in which it expressly excluded the EEA branches of third-country entities from SFTR reporting obligations where SFTs are booked with the non-EEA head office (p.16, para.63; p.19, para.63 and pp.32-33, paras.137-144).
+It says that this approach is based on a broader interpretation of "conclusion" and is seen as more consistent with EMIR, focuses on risk rather than the activities of individuals and overcomes numerous practicable reporting difficulties.9 a. where the branch received the order from a client or made an investment decision for a client in accordance with a discretionary mandate given to it by the client;